TIP: Use the contents over to the side for an overview of this info-rich page!

 What does it take to be a mentor?

 We want at least two mentors per project, so hopefully no one ever gets overwhelmed and feels like they’re always on call.
-Google does ask that we try to answer questions within 48h so students can’t get stuck for too long.
+Google does ask that we try to answer questions within 48h so participants can’t get stuck for too long.
 Remember, no one mentor has to know all the answers.

 Mentors don’t have to be the “Best At Everything”.
-A lot of what mentors do is keep students on track and keep them from getting stuck for too long.
+A lot of what mentors do is keep participants on track and keep them from getting stuck for too long.
 Sometimes that means just knowing who to ask or where to look rather than knowing the answer yourself.
 In an ideal world, at least one mentor can answer at least basic architectural questions and knows how to get code accepted upstream, though.

 How many slots does OSC get?
 How many slots does project X get?

-We don’t know our slot allocation until Google announces them, and Google bases their numbers on the number of students we tell them we want.
+We don’t know our slot allocation until Google announces them, and Google bases their numbers on the number of applicants we tell them we want.
 The more great applications we have, the more slots we’ll request.
-So rather than worrying about the number of slots, you should be aiming to be such a memorable and great prospective student that your sub-org will definitely request a slot with you in mind.
+So rather than worrying about the number of slots, you should be aiming to be such a memorable and great prospective applicant that your sub-org will definitely request a slot with you in mind.

 For sub-orgs, new groups working with us usually get 1-2 slots, experienced sub-orgs may be granted as many as they can comfortably mentor at the discretion of the org admins.
-The maximum number will likely be close to the total number of mentors divided by two, but the actual number requested depends on which students the org specifically wants to accept after they’ve done an initial review of the applications.
+The maximum number will likely be close to the total number of mentors divided by two, but the actual number requested depends on which applicants the org specifically wants to accept after they’ve done an initial review of the applications.

 First of all, make sure you understand what’s involved and the benefits of participating in Google Summer of Code.
 Watch this short video first, and send a message to @gsoc-admins if you have questions!